Guidance

 We mentioned at the beginning that there are different phases when a team comes together.
 Find out more here: Team development: How a group becomes a team

 • When resistance arises in a change process, it is important that everyone can name their issues and feels understood.
 It is normal for a change process to be emotional at times, because change is not always easy.
+And sometimes one or two helpful ideas are hidden in the resistance.
+It’s worth listening.

 Disputes and conflicts in the team

-1. Win Win
+7 Win Win

 The best solutions are those where everyone feels they have gained something.
 If one person emerges triumphant from the situation while the other grinds their teeth, then the next trouble is inevitable.
 Therefore: analyze objectively and find win-win solutions together!